 Unlike most circuits, it is not possible to walk around the track as there is no common area for spectators to gather.
 Ticket holders are limited to the sector of their grandstand or hospitality suite, so choose your ticket wisely.
 The weather in São Paulo is always a bit of an unknown at that time of the year and almost all grandstands are covered, except for the cheaper grandstands A and G. Other criteria will include best overtaking spots, view above the catch fence, TV screens, grid preparations, start/finish, podium celebrations, merchandise areas, etc. It is also worth noting that despite tickets for all grandstands being numbered, very few spectators sit in their allocated seat.
 Arriving early is recommended to secure a good spot.
 It might be preferable to purchase a hospitality ticket if this is likely to spoil your experience.
 We detail all grandstands below in order of price, from the cheapest to the most expensive.

-Grandstand G is not covered and open to whatever the meteorological conditions are on the day.
-The view is very good and spectators can see pretty much all the action from Turn 1 to Turn 14, situated at the start of Grandstand A. In 2012, there was a videowall opposite the grandstand, enabling spectators to follow the race developments.
-The best photo opportunities are from the top rows at end of the back straight, as it is possible to see the cars unobstructed by the safety fence between Turn 4 and Turn14.
+Grandstand G is not covered and therefore open to the elements.
+The view is very good and spectators can see pretty much all the action from Turn 1 to Turn 14, situated at the start of Grandstand A. In 2012, there was a videowall opposite the grandstand, allowing spectators to follow the race developments.
+The best photo opportunities are from the popular top rows at end of the back straight, from where you can see the cars unobstructed by the safety fence between Turn 4 and Turn14.
 Being the less pricey of all grandstands, expect to see the youngest and noisiest crowd there.
 Be aware that facilities are quite old in this part of the track due for refurbishment in 2015.

 Grandstand A is the only other grandstand that is not covered.
 Cars can practically be followed for most of the circuit except for the Senna S (Turn1 and Turn 2) which is hidden by the pit and hospitality buildings.
 This is by far the longest grandstand and it features the biggest merchandise area.
 In 2012, there were only two TV superscreens which could only be seen by about half of the attendance of the grandstand.
 Spectators nearest to the pit building and Grandstand B will be right by the back of the grid preparations and pit lane entry, whereas those closer to Turn 14 will have a better view of the drivers going through the twisty section of the track between Turn 4 and Turn 14.
 Whilst unbelievably close to the cars, bear in mind that the nearer you are to the pit building, the faster the cars travel and the more difficult it is to watch them.
 This is more of a supporters grandstand, which is made of concrete steps, so don't expect to be seated but rather jumping up and down with the rest of the crowd.